Early African American Communities

 In the late 1950s and early 1960s, another generation of leadership emerged from the churches, even though the African American population had dipped below five percent of the total county population.
 With passage and implementation of civil rights legislation such as school integration, fair housing, and public accommodations, barriers to black economic and social mobility began to erode.

-In the past half-century, younger generations settled away from these traditional African American communities, homes were replaced or abandoned, and church membership declined.
+Over the last 50 years, younger generations have settled outside of these traditional African American communities, homes were replaced or abandoned, and church membership has declined.
 Often, when smaller congregations merged, one property was rented to a newer group or abandoned.
 Sizeable congregations erected new, larger churches, some of brick and modernist in style.
-Lodge halls and segregated schools found other uses or were razed.
+Lodge halls and segregated schools were repurposed or razed.

-Today, we are fortunate that physical evidence of these early black communities can be found in Montgomery County’s historic churches.
-Capturing this history helps to maintain connections with family, land, and community.
-At the end of June, visit some of these historic sites on Heritage Days, often opened by groups that document the past and preserve what remains.
+Today, we are fortunate that physical evidence of these early Black communities can be found in Montgomery County’s historic churches.
+Dedicated groups who document the past and preserve what remains of this history maintain connections with family, land, and community.
+Visit some of these historic sites on Heritage Days at the end of June every year.